eveopsec/zk2s/README.md

 Application to post kills/losses from zKillboard to Slack in near real time by using zKillboard's RedisQ endpoint.

+This application is independent of the OpSec Project and can be run without requiring other services

+Previously hosted at vivace-io/zk2s, this project has been moved to this organization to group it with other Eve Online tools and applications.

 ## Version 0.3

 **Changes:**